 Brooks-Gunn, Jeanne.
 “The Effects of Poverty on Children.”
 Future of Children 7 (1997): 34-39.
 Print.

 National Center for Education Statistics.
 The Condition of Education 2014 (NCES 2014-083) Status Dropout Rates. http://www.nces.ed.gov/fastfacts/display.asp? id=1 6

 Ainsworth-Darnell, James and Downey, Douglas.
 “Assessing the Oppositional Culture Explanation for Racial/Ethnic Differences in School Performances.”
 American Sociological Review 63 (1998): 536-553.
 Print.

 Crane, Jonathan.
 “The Epidemic Theory of Ghettos and Neighborhood Effects on Dropping Out and Teenage Childbearing.”
 American Journal of Sociology 96 (1991): 1226-1259.
 Print.

 DeCoster, Stacy.
 “Neighborhood Disadvantage, Social Capital, Street Context, and Youth Violence.”
 Sociological Quarterly (2006): 723-753.
 Print.

 Lewis, Oscar.
 “The Culture of Poverty.”
 Scientific American 215 (1966): 19- 25.
 Print.

 Bobby Bostic was sentenced to 241 years in prison for a robbery he committed in 1995, when he was 16 years old.
 During his 26 years in prison, he became a prolific writer and college graduate.
 Bobby's essays showcase his deep style of writing, which Bobby has developed under the very harsh conditions in a maximum security prison.
 Watch Bobby's recent interview on CBS This Morning and purchase Bobby's books.
-Bobby was granted parole in 2021 and will be released at some point in 2022.Discover more from Bobby Bostic.
+Bobby was granted parole in 2021 and will be released in November 2022.Discover more from Bobby Bostic.